 Sometimes counseling is not enough to preserve marriage.
 Irreconcilable differences can stem from dozens of sources, but whatever the cause, a marriage that cannot be maintained should end in a legal and equitable resolution.
 Filing for divorce can be fraught with issues, though; how will timesharing with the kids be accomplished?
 Who gets the assets?
 Who pays the debts?
 Will there be alimony, and if so, how much?
 Who is footing the bill for the attorney’s fees?
-These are all excellent questions that should be answered in a free initial consultation with an experienced Florida family law attorney like Frank P. Remsen.
+These are all excellent questions that should be answered in a low cost initial consultation with an experienced Florida family law attorney like Frank P. Remsen.

 The difficulty in divorce is not deciding how to split shared assets, but rather getting your spouse to agree to your decision.
 If two divorcees cannot come to such an agreement, a circuit court judge may decide on an equitable way to divide shared assets.
 Before a judge gets involved, however, Florida procedure has a means to give divorcees a chance to compromise: mediation.
 A family law mediation involves both divorcees, each with their own attorney, and a neutral party, the mediator.
 The mediator facilitates negotiation between the two divorcees.